 Our results of operations are reported in U.S. dollars.
 While the majority of our revenue is denominated in U.S. dollars, a significant portion of our revenue and costs is denominated in other currencies, such as the Euro, the British pound, the Japanese yen, the Canadian dollar, the Chinese yuan, the Korean won and the Australian dollar.
 For the year ended December 31, 2022, 39% of our net sales were to customers outside the U.S., largely in currencies other than the U.S. dollar.
 As a result, we face exposure to movements in currency exchange rates.
 Our results of operations and our operating expenses are exposed to foreign exchange rate fluctuations as the financial results of those operations are translated from local currency into U.S. dollars upon consolidation.
-If the U.S. dollar weakens against the local currency, the translation of these foreign currency-based local operations will result in increased net assets, revenue, operating expenses, and net income will decrease if the U.S. dollar strengthens against the local currency.
+If the U.S. dollar weakens against the local currency, the translation of these foreign currency-based local operations will result in increased net assets, revenue, operating expenses, and net income.
+Conversely, our local currency-based net assets, revenue, operating expenses, and net income will decrease if the U.S. dollar strengthens against the local currency.
 In 2022, the strong dollar decreased our net sales by